 If appropriate, select the checkbox to indicate “This worksheet is part of an industry sponsored clinical trial.”

-If you select WA Natl Primate Research Center (WaNPRC) for your Activity Location, then you will need to chose a Primate Center Rate Type rather than a Sponsored Program Activity Category.
+If you selected WA Natl Primate Research Center (WaNPRC) for your Activity Location, then you will need to chose a Primate Center Rate Type rather than a Sponsored Program Activity Category.
+The types are: Core, Federal Other, and Non-Federal Other.

 For the Base Type, the system will use a default setting based on your choice of Activity Location.
 The defaulted Base Types are: